JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Add the new sysop (admin) user to the ‘sudoers’ file.

-So now that you have designated a new user to be an administrator, you have to actually add that user to the `sudoers` file so they can be granted `sudo` user rights.
+So now that you have designated a new user to be an administrator, you have to actually add that user to the `sudoers` file so they can be granted administrator rights via `sudo`.
 So let’s open the file like so:

     sudo nano /etc/sudoers